JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 ### 1) Booking your campsites

 **This is the main requirement for doing the 'O'-Circuit.
 It is mandatory to have reservations for camping and refugio shelters prior to enter Torres del Paine National Park.** Two companies manage the campgrounds along the circuit: [Fantastico Sur](https://www.fantasticosur.com/web/) and [Vertice Patagonia](https://reservas.verticepatagonia.cl/index.xhtml).
-Campgrounds range from $9 to $11 USD per night, and most inclue water, bathrooms, showers, electricity, gear rental, re-supply shops, and sometimes even restaurants!
-All campgrounds require reservations made ahead of time to stay the night, often times asking for your passport to verify your identify.
+Campgrounds range from $9 to $11 USD per night, and most include  water, bathrooms, showers, electricity, gear rental, re-supply shops, and sometimes even restaurants!
+All campgrounds require reservations made ahead of time to stay the night, often asking for your passport to verify your identity.
 For the Circuit trek, the number of trekkers is limited to 80 per day.

 #### *Which campsites should I book, and how far in advance?*